Tanzania–Zambia relations

-Tanzania– Zambia relations are bilateral relations between Tanzania and Zambia.
+Tanzania–Zambia relations are bilateral relations between Tanzania and Zambia.
 Tanzania and Zambia are one of the oldest allies in the region and together formed the front line nations for independence for neighboring African nations.

 Both nations are part of the Southern African Development Community, African Union and Non-Aligned Movement.

+History

+In 1966, an oil pipeline known as TAZAMA was constructed between the two countries.
+The name is an abbreviation derived from Tanzania, Zambia, and mafuta (the Swahili word for oil).
+Two-thirds of the company's shares are owned by the Government of Zambia and one-third by the Government of Tanzania.
+The pipeline transports crude oil from the Tanzanian port city of Dar es Salaam to the Zambian city of Ndola.
+The total length of the pipeline is 1,705 km.

+Between 1970 and 1975, a railway was constructed linking Zambia and Tanzania.
+The railway has a total length of 1,860 km and was built with financial support from the People's Republic of China..

+At present, the two countries maintain friendly relations.
+In February 2015, Tanzanian President Jakaya Kikwete paid a two-day visit to Lusaka at the invitation of Zambian President Edgar Lungu.
+In November 2015, Lungu made an official visit to Dar es Salaam, where he met with Tanzanian President John Magufuli.
+In November 2016, Lungu again paid an official visit to Tanzania, holding talks with his Tanzanian counterpart Magufuli.
+The leaders of both countries discussed the possibility of further expanding economic cooperation.

 Trade and economy

 The balance of trade between the two nations is very stable and in 2013 Tanzania exported $92.7 million worth of goods to Zambia.
 Zambia imports various products from Tanzania, mainly machinery, building material and processed foods.
 On the other hand, Zambia exported $71.4 million worth of goods in 2013, mainly agriculture products such as corn and copper products.

 Infrastructure

 Zambia is a landlocked country and most of its goods are exported and imported through the Port of Dar es Salaam.
 Mainly Vehicles and Refined oil is transported from Dar es Salaam to Zambia and Copper is transported from Zambia to the port.